-Chapter 6 Artificial Intelligence Planning for Ambient Environments
+Chapter 8 Artificial Intelligence Planning for Ambient Environments

-J. Bidot and S. Biundo
+Julien Bidot and Susanne Biundo

 Abstract In this chapter, we describe how Artificial Intelligence planning techniques are used in The Adapted and TRusted Ambient eCOlogies (ATRACO) in order to provide Sphere Adaptation.
 We introduce the Planning Agent (PA) which plays a central role in the realization and the structural adaptation of activity spheres.
-Based on particular information included in the ontology of the execution environment, the PA delivers workflows that consist of the basic activities to be executed in order to achieve a user's goals.
-The PA encapsulates a search engine for hybrid planning-the combination of hierarchical task network planning and partial-order causal-link planning.
+Based on the particular information included in the ontology of the execution environment, the PA delivers workflows that consist of the basic activities to be executed in order to achieve a user's goals.
+The PA encapsulates a search engine for hybrid planning-the combination of hierarchical task network (HTN) planning and partial-order causal-link (POCL) planning.
 In this chapter, we describe a formal framework and a development platform for hybrid planning, PANDA.
 This platform allows for the implementation of many search strategies, and we explain how we realize the search engine of the PA by adapting and configuring PANDA specifically for addressing planning problems that are part of the ATRACO service composition.
 We describe how the PA interacts with the Sphere Manager and the Ontology Manager in order to create planning problems dynamically and generate workflows in the ATRACO-BPEL language.
 In addition, an excerpt of a planning domain for ATRACO is provided.

 Intelligent environments (IEs), such as smart homes, offices, and public spaces, are featured with a large number of devices and services that help users in performing efficiently various kinds of tasks.
-In the scope of The Adapted and TRusted Ambient
+In the scope of The Adapted and TRusted Ambient eCOlogies (ATRACO), we use workflows to model how a large number of services should interact with one another as well as with the user in IEs based on available resources, environment characteristics, user's tasks and profile.